 Sound money was abandoned because we left the gold standard

 What does the number on central bank notes represent?
 One of what, a hundred of what, a hundred-trillion of what?
-Well originally, central banks worldwide were on a gold standard so all their printed bank notes, currency, had to be redeemable in gold bullion.
-In generations past, you could go to a bank and turn in your bank notes, currency, in exchange for actual gold bullion.
-However, when the U.S. dollar became the world reserve currency, all the currencies of the world became pegged to it instead of gold on the condition that the dollar maintain a peg to gold.
-Originally, in accordance to the Bretton Woods agreement, the U.S. dollar was supposed to maintain a peg of $35 USD to 1 ounce of gold bullion.
+Well originally, central banks worldwide were on a gold standard so all their printed banknotes, currency, had to be redeemable in gold bullion.
+In generations past, you could go to a bank and turn in your banknotes, currency, in exchange for actual gold bullion.
+However, when the U.S. dollar became the world reserve currency, all the currencies of the world became pegged to it instead of gold on the condition that the dollar maintains a peg to gold.
+Originally, in accordance with the Bretton Woods agreement, the U.S. dollar was supposed to maintain a peg of $35 USD to 1 ounce of gold bullion.
 However, the U.S. government spent a lot more money than it was making so it could no longer maintain this peg and have its currency redeemable in gold.
 On August 15th, 1971 U.S. President Nixon had to close the gold window, the convertibility of the U.S. dollar into gold, and from that day forth, all world currencies became fiat based.
 In simple words, the buying power of fiat currencies comes from gunpoint instead of an actual commodity backing.